aikatz/sketch-city/docs/labs/lab3.md

 * Speakers with 3.5mm adapter

 ### Generate a Square Wave Tone (without DAC)
 Our first task was to generate a simple waveform by toggling a GPIO pin at a given frequency.
 In order to do this in verilog, we assigned a GPIO pin to a 1 bit register that is toggled  when a countdown timer reaches zero.
 The countdown timer value determines the frequency of the sound.
 We looked at Team Alpha's template code for this and implemented the same structure in order to generate a square wave.
 We checked our GPIO output signal on the oscilloscope and confirmed the signal was a 440Hz square wave.
 Then we connected the signal to our audio jack and plugged in our speakers.
-We successfully hear the glorious sound of a 440Hz square wave!
+We successfully heard the glorious sound of a 440Hz square wave!